eugenewickett/logistigate/docs/README.rst

 Overview of logistigate
 -----------------------
-The logistigate methods infer rates of substandard and falsified products (SFPs) at locations within a two-echelon supply chain, using testing data only from samples of products at locations of the lower echelon.
+The logistigate methods infer rates of substandard and falsified products (SFPs) at locations within two echelons of a supply chain, using testing data only from samples of products at locations of the lower echelon.